smscommunity/sms-guide/_game/shines/gelato/episode8.md

 * Do short hops while only tilting the left stick in the air to orient Mario in front of the coconut, and pick up the coconut.

 *Here you have a few options of getting up onto the roof.*
-1. You can do short hops backwards to position Mario for a triple jump up onto the roof. *Easier.*
+1. You can do a backflip and hold up. *Pretty fast and easiest.*
-2. You can do a short hop, and do a buffered spin jump up onto the roof.
-Make sure to buffer the spin jump while you are in the air, or else you may ruin your angle. *Faster, but more precise.*
+2. You can do short hops backwards to position Mario for a triple jump up onto the roof. *Slower, but could be easier for some*
-3. You can do a backflip and hold up.
-Fast but requires good positioning before the backflip *Faster, but more precise.*
+3. You can do a short hop, and do a buffered spin jump up onto the roof.
+Make sure to buffer the spin jump while you are in the air, or else you may ruin your angle. *Fastest, but more precise.*

 **Roof Throw** *(fast)*